 Is the Hike Worth the Beach?

-It depends, some people believe that the Red Beach is not worth the effort as there are many amazing beaches on the island which are easier to reach and have the same or even better features.
+It depends, some people believe that Red Beach is not worth the effort as there are many amazing beaches on the island that are easier to reach and have the same or even better features.

 On the other hand, the beach is gorgeous, and being hard to access gives it a kind of private atmosphere as it is hardly crowded.